 There are multiple rifugi on this hike, including the popular restaurant at Rifugio Comici.
 Rifugio Friedrich August has the most incredible views, but for surreal scenery, it’s hard to beat Rifugio Vicenza, perched between the spires of barren rock.

 DIFFICULTY | Easy – Moderate

 The five towers of this rock formation seem to erupt from the ground of a plateau, making for a breathtaking sight.
-Add to that one of the most picturesque settings in the Dolomites and an open-air World War I museum and this makes for a really fun day of hiking.
-Once you’ve finished exploring the historic site there are a huge number of trails to explore, so you can really choose your own adventure.
+Add to that one of the most picturesque settings in the Dolomites and an open-air World War I museum, and this makes for a fun day of hiking.
+Once you’ve finished at the historic site, there are a huge number of trails to explore, so you can really choose your own adventure.

 Outline of the Cinque Torri Hike

 There are a multitude of areas to start this hike, but I tackled it from the parking area at Rifugio Col Gallina along path 440, as recommended by Marta in her guide to hiking in Cinque Torri.

 This is a lovely path that meanders alongside a little stream before heading gently uphill to Rifugio Scoiatolli, which you’ll see from a fair distance away.
 Once you reach the rifugio, you can’t miss the path to the towers, where you’ll find the restored tunnels and open-air museum.